 Makalawena Beach

-The hike to Makalawena Beach is very easy.
-This is what makes it one of the best hikes on the Big Island.
+If you want an easy beach hike, this is one of the best hikes on the Big Island.

 You must be cautious when driving down the road to this trail.
-The road is quite rough and may be difficult to drive along unless you have a 4WD vehicle.
+The road is rough and may be difficult to drive unless you have a 4WD vehicle.

-It is possible to make this hike longer by hiking to some of the other nearby beaches.
+It is possible to make this hike longer by hiking to other nearby beaches.
+These are some of my favorite beaches on the Big Island due to the fact that they are harder to access and less busy.

 Location: Kekaha Kai State Park